Auditing the auditors – in a rather public way!

 In the UK, the Professional Oversight Board is one of the bodies that works towards improving the quality of audit work and audit firms.

 They have just published their 2010 inspection reports into the Big Four audit firms.
-If you feel so inspired, you can read these reports free here.

 Obviously, not only the Big Four know how to audit.
 However, it’s probably fair to assume that if there is a pattern in perceived weakness in audit within the biggest firms, it’s probably a pattern within the profession as a whole.